Deepstroy/Causal_IL/README.md

 ---

 ## Experiments
-Here are the experimental results for the professor regarding self-supervised imitation learning.

 The experiment compares the imitation accuracy in the mSBD environment between:
 1. Applying Kumor's sequential pi-BD policy separately at each time step (baseline).
 2. Deriving the sequential pi-BD policy from a projected graph where the unobserved variable $Y$ has been projected (proposed method).